showyourwork/showyourwork/docs/custom.rst

 Alternatively, you can manually specify how to download a dataset dependency.
 This is useful if, e.g., it's hosted somewhere other than Zenodo, or if you need to do some post-processing (like unzipping) before running your figure script.
-To do that, simply don't provide a ``download`` instruction in the ``showyourwork.yml`` file:
+To do that, simply don't specify the entry in the ``zenodo`` section of your ``showyourwork.yml`` file:

 .. code-block:: yaml

-    figure_dependencies:
+    dependencies:
-        fibonacci.py:
+        src/figures/fibonacci.py:
-            - fibonacci.dat
+            - src/data/fibonacci.dat

 and instead create a custom rule in the ``Snakefile``: